daevid/jukebox/README.md

 There's the problem with asynchronous playback, which can't be avoided on the JavaScript-side of the implementation.
 Delays were measured up to 820ms on initial playback. iOS has also a problem when falling into sleep mode, as iTunes will play back the sound file afterwards without stopping it.

 Additionally, iOS' security model prevents a website from playing sounds without prior user interaction.
-Thus, you will have to use a button or similar that will call myStreams.play('background-birds') or similar (see > Usage for more details).
+Thus, you will have to use a button or similar that will call myJukeBox.play('background-birds') or similar (see > Usage for more details).

 Usage
 -----

 First, you will have to know that there can be several JukeBox instances in parallel.
-There's a transparent JukeBox Manager running in the background that will manage work delegation and stream corrections.

-This JukeBox Manager will automatically create more JukeBox instances for playback (if your system supports it) and handles work delegation.
-For example if you are calling a busy JukeBox to play a spritemap entry (and you aren't enforcing playback with the optional second argument) it will create a new JukeBox that will do the work.

-So background music is possible to be played at the first JukeBox and you can play another spritemap entry of it in parallel - without having to pause Background Music.

-This code example shows you how to create a single instance of a JukeBox.
-(Note that you won't see anything of the transparent JukeBox Manager)
+The transparent JukeBox Manager allows so-called work delegation.
+This work delegation concept lets you use a single JukeBox.
+You create only one instance, but you are able to play multiple sounds in parallel with it.

+For example, you can have an *autoplay* setup for a background music, but you can still play other sound spritemap entries afterwards, while the background music is still played.

+**Creating a JukeBox**

 ```js
 var myJukeBox = new JukeBox({